Batgirl: Betty Kane

 During the Silver Age, a female character was introduced as a love interest for Robin.
 Betty Kane as "Bat-Girl" was depicted as the niece of, and Robin-like sidekick to, the original Batwoman.
 In 1964, however, editor Julius Schwartz asserted that Bat-Girl and other characters in the Bat-Family should be removed considering the decline in sales and restored the Batman mythology to its original conception of heroic vigilantism.
 During the Crisis on Infinite Earths storyline, Betty Kane was retconned out of existence.

 Mary Elizabeth "Bette" Kane is a reinvented version of the Betty Kane character during the Silver Age.
 As her original characterization was retconned out of existence during the Crisis on Infinite Earths storyline, a discrepancy arose where her Bat-Girl character had joined the West Coast version of the Teen Titans, but simply disappeared.
 The character was reintroduced as Bette Kane and the alias of Flamebird.
 Following Infinite Crisis, the character's past as Batgirl was hinted at as being a part of continuity.
-However, that reference included a revamped origin of the character and it may or may not have been the current Bette Kane.
+As of Dark Nights: Death Metal her history as Bat-Girl is restored.